-Financial Buyers of Uranium - Sprott Physical Uranium Trust and Competitors
+Sprott Physical Uranium Trust

 The Sprott Physical Uranium Trust (U.UN) (the "Trust") took over the former Uranium Participation Corp.
 (U.TO) and launched an at-the-market program (ATM) on August 17, 2021 to raise capital for the closed-ended trust.
-Since the inception of the ATM program, the Trust has bought significant quantities of uranium, causing spot prices to increase.
-The New York Stock Exchange (NYSE) declined the U.S. listing application for the anticipated Sprott U.S. physical uranium trust vehicle.
-Sprott has stated that they do not have an intent to further pursue a listing on a U.S. exchange "in the near term."
-In the one year since the Trust initiated its ATM program in August 2021, it has purchased in excess of 39 million pounds of uranium and grown the net asset value to ~ \$2.8 billion.
+Since the inception of the ATM program, the Trust has bought significant quantities of uranium causing spot prices to increase.
+In the first year since the Trust initiated its ATM program in August 2021, over 39 million pounds of uranium were purchased.
+Subsequently, additional physical uranium funds have been launched in Kazakhstan and Switzerland.
+Notably, Kazatomprom, the world's largest uranium producer, is both an investor and uranium supplier to the new physical uranium fund launched in Kazakhstan.